 Stephane Kirkland is a highly-engaged participant in the global debate on the future of cities, and in particular on matters relating to Paris, the city he makes his home.

 He is currently City Executive Paris for Arcadis, a global leader in design and consultancy for built and natural assets.
 He teaches urban affairs at the Institut d’Études Politiques in Paris (“Sciences Po”) and writes and lectures on the history of Paris and on urban matters.
 He is a Fellow of the Project for Public Spaces.

 Stephane’s book on the Second Empire Transformation of Paris, Paris Reborn: Napoleon III, Baron Haussmann and the Quest to Build a Modern City, was published by St. Martin’s Press in 2012 and in paperback by Picador in 2013.

-He attended Phillips Academy Andover, from which he graduated in 1986.
-He studied architecture in Paris at the École d’Architecture Paris-Villemin (today ENSA Paris-Malaquais), one of the schools created to replace the École des Beaux Arts, receiving his qualification as an architect (DPLG) in 1994.
+Stephane was born in Paris, of French and American descent.
+He graduated from Phillips Academy Andover before studying architecture in Paris at the École d’Architecture Paris-Villemin (today ENSA Paris-Malaquais), one of the schools created to replace the École des Beaux Arts, receiving his qualification as an architect (DPLG) in 1994.
 He obtained a DEA (post-graduate degree) in architecture history from Université Paris I Panthéon-Sorbonne and a post-graduate degree in urban law and economics from the Université Paris II Panthéon-Assas.
-He completed his French military service in the Paris Fire Department, where one of his duties was to monitor fire safety during performances back stage at the Opéra Garnier.

 You can contact him by e-mail at firstname.lastname@example.org.